gretelai/public_research/gretel-gpt-sentiment-swap/README.md

 ### Installation

-To run this example, the requirements in `requirements.txt`, which includes the [Gretel Python SDK](https://github.com/gretelai/gretel-python-client).
+To run this example, the install the dependencies in `requirements.txt`, which include the [Gretel Python SDK](https://github.com/gretelai/gretel-python-client).

-Preferably within a virtual environment, you can install the requirements using:
+Preferably within a virtual environment, run the following command:

 ```bash
 python -m pip -r requirements.txt